Alejinho/validation-middleware/README.md

 ## TODO

 1. Add support for more languages.
++ en_US should have better error messages.
++ See [validator](https://www.npmjs.com/package/validator) and add more error messages for other functions.
 2. Support for custom errors.
 3. `process.nextTick` is called every 3 times, it should be customizable.
 4. Make it better.